m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

              var translateY = size * (3 - (($scroll_top - $scene.data('offset_top')) / $window_height));
 ```

-![chrome's profiler report for first fix][3]
+![Chrome's profiler report for first fix][3]

 8ms?
-Much better, but can we improve it?
+Much better, but can we improve this?

 The next culprit is: